Left Behind: Partisan Identity and Wealth Inequality

 Date Written: May 29, 2022

 This paper investigates whether and how opposing partisans differ in their wealth accumulation.
-Using microdata from a longitudinal U.S. household data, I document that Democrats are less likely than Republicans to participate in the stock market.
-More importantly, the partisan gap in stock market participation widens sharply under Democratic presidencies, precisely when the stock market returns are substantially higher.
-This dynamic pattern accounts for more than 40 percent of the discrepancy in wealth accumulation between Democrats and Republicans over presidential cycles.
+Using microdata from a longitudinal U.S. household survey, I document that Democrats are less likely than Republicans to participate in the stock market.
+Moreover, the partisan gap widens sharply under Democratic presidencies, precisely when the stock market returns are substantially higher.
+This dynamic pattern accounts for more than half of the discrepancy in wealth accumulation between Democrats and Republicans over presidential cycles.
 Further investigation suggests the importance of partisan identity.
 In the U.K. context, I find similar results on a sample of Labour and Conservative partisans.